 In determining the lease term, the Group considers all facts and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
 Extension options (or periods after termination options) are only included in the lease term if the lease is reasonably certain to be extended (or not terminated).
 Potential future cash outflows have not been included in the lease liability because it is not reasonably certain that the leases will be extended (or not terminated).

-Notes to the Consolidated Financial Statements continued For the year ended 31 December 2022
+Notes to the consolidated financial statements for the year ended 31 December 2022 (continued)

 5 Property, plant and equipment